Cosmiscient/P03KayceeMod-Main/README.md

 <details>
 <summary>Changelog</summary>

+4.2.9
+- Fixed a defect where the Eccentric Painter's painting would not clean up after boss fights.

+4.2.8
+- Fixed a visual defect in the third phase of the final boss fight when the Eccentric Painter challenge is active.
+- Fixed a visual defect in the second phase of the final boss fight when a certain effect of the Eccentric Painter challenge is active.
+- Fixed a visual defect with the painting displayer and the Eccentric Painter challenge.
+- Fixed a visual defect where NPC models always had the same configuration as the player's model.
+- Quests now have a fixed NPC face attached to each quest rather than a randomly generated face.
+- Tweaked the Splinter Cell encounter.

+4.2.7
+- Fixed a defect with the Missile Launcher sigil where opponent cards could fire missiles even when out of ammo.
+- Fixed a defect where the random bounty hunter ability was incorrectly calculating the energy cost of the bounty hunter.
+- Fixed a defect where the sticker customization screen was trying to display ability stickers and then softlocking.
+- Fixed a defect where Copypasta was not copying temporary mods.

+4.2.6
+- Fixed a defect where stickers in Sticker Battles sometimes didn't actually give the sticker ability to the card.

+4.2.5
+- The Eccentric Painter challenge paintings no longer orbit P03's face except during the Unfinished Boss.
+- Mr:Clock's ability now always rotates clockwise.

+4.2.4
+- Fixed a softlock when using stickers on your cards.

+4.2.3
+- Latch Battles have now been replaced with Sticker Battles.
+They are functionally the same as before, except the abilities are not granted with latches, which means your latches can still work during the battle.
+- The Eccentric Painter challenge now presents you with three randomly selected rules and asks you to pick one of them.
+This makes the challenge less difficult, but far more fair.
+As part of this change, all rules that had previously been banned are now unbanned.
+- Gem Auger is now a rare, and the Gem Strike sigil is part of the rare card pool.
+The rulebook entry for Gem Strike has been updated to match the behavior of the sigil - there are now no longer any restrictions how many times the card can attack.
+- Added a small delay between each of the molotovs when Sir Blast enters play.
+- Hellfire Commando now costs 4 energy instead of 5.
+- Made a small gameplay tweak to an early part of the P03 final boss battle.
+- Made a small cosmetic tweak to the third phase of the P03 final boss battle.
+- Fixed an issue where the Steel Trap sigil was accidentally giving out Wolf Pelts.
+- Fixed a bug with the Laser Rifle animation/position during the target selection sequence.
+- Fixed a bug with variable stat icons and the Photographer drone.
+- Fixed a bug with the audio in the Unfinished Boss when the Eccentric Painter rule is active.
+- Updated the icon for the Energy Hammer challenge and the No Remote challenge.

+4.2.2
+- Battle modifiers (latch battles, conveyor battles, etc) now appear less frequently and with lowered intensity.
+- One of the empty backpack challenges is replaced with the "Missing Remote" challenge.
+This means that a Scarlet Skull run will still start with only one item (the Amplification Coil) but can now buy up to a maximum of two items.
+Scarlet Skull is *still* bonkers difficult.
+- Fixed an animation issue with certain cards in the finale.
+- Fixed a defect where quest givers would not remove cards from your deck when their purpose was complete.
+- Tweaked the rewards for the Power Up The Tower quest.
+- Fixed a defect that allowed you to duplicate the Hunter Brain.
+- Updated the textures for slots on fire.

+4.2.1
+- A quick patch to fix the stats on one of the cards in the final boss.

+4.2.0
+- The final phase of the final boss has been modified to be a little bit harder.
+- Death Latch is no longer considered a negative ability.
+- The Electric sigil now rounds up instead of down.
+- SwapBot actually works now.
+But I've said that before.
+Many times.
+- Missile launchers fire faster now.

+4.1.2
+- In the last patch, I neglected to update the NPC dialogue to account for the change to quests.
+This is now fixed.
+- \[redacted\] has lost its negative ability.
+- Made a couple of small tweaks to how \[redacted\] are generated in the \[redacted\] region.
+- Fixed an issue where paying to reroll card choices for \[redacted\] resulted in the same choices.
+- Fixed a bug where abducting a card with a UFO did not cause gems to update.
+- Fixed a bug where sometimes the Green Mox Buff sigil softlocked the game.
+- Fixed a bug with the reward for the Bounty Target quest.
+- Fixed a bug (hopefully) where the Mr:Clock sigil would softlock the game if the card died or was otherwise removed at an unexpected time.
+- Fixed a bug where Conveyor Battles (and slot modifications in general) did not properly clean up when exiting to menu during battle.
+- Fixed a bug where Conveyor Battles were not properly in the randomly selected battle modification pool.
+- Fixed a bug where the missile launcher sigil breaks Build-a-Bot.
+- Took another stab at making SwapBot actually work right.
+- Added missing pixel art for Oil Jerry.

+4.1.1
+- If an NPC would give you an item as a quest reward, and your backpack is full, the NPC will now stick around until you have an empty slot to take the reward.
+- Quests that modified battles for 5 games now only require 3.
+- Fixed a bug where sometimes the Detonator ability would softlock the game in rare situations.
+- Fixed a bug where the "set slot on fire" Canvas rule would softlock the game in some situations.
+- Fixed a bug where the random Canvas rule challenge would break the Canvas boss.
+- Fixed a bug where a random Canvas rule could be selected a second time during the Canvas boss.
+- Fixed a bug where missiles don't cause Swapbot to swap under certain circumstances.

 4.1.0
 - A number of bugs that had their roots in the API have been fixed. **Make sure you upgrade to the latest version of the API when installing this!!**
 - Updated the terrain (starting card conditions) for a number of battles.
 Also added two new terrain cards; one for the Gem region and one for the Undead region.